-Got a hobby and you want to share it with the world?
+Got a hobby, and you want to share it with the world?
 Why not learn how to live stream it?
-With our beginner’s guidebook, you’ll be well prepared to start your journey as a live streamer.
+With my beginner’s guidebook, you’ll be well prepared to start your journey as a live streamer.

 For the uninitiated, Live streaming is a way to connect to a group of people through a live video and audio feed through the internet.
 There are many factors that go into it, and I plan to cover them all here.
 This guidebook will be updated frequently and will act as a compendium of sorts to all of the content on Streamer’s Haven.

 Before I begin, let’s let the cat out of the bag, shall I?
 Why should you trust me?